 ADOPTING A LAB

-- The potential adopter and foster home coordinate a time for the family to meet the dog, and if necessary, meet the existing family animals.
+- Following a match, the approved adopter contacts the foster family to learn more about the matched Lab and can arrange a time to meet the Lab, and if necessary, meet existing family animals.

-- Once a match is found, the adoption process is completed when the family completes the adoption contract, pays the adoption fee, and has secured the necessary items for the new family pet (leash, ID tag, crate, etc.)
+- Once a dog is agreed upon, the adoption process is completed when the new family signs the adoption contract, pays the adoption fee, and has secured the necessary items for the new family pet (collar, leash, ID tag, crate, etc.)

-- $350 for puppies (any dog under 6 months old when entering program)
+- $350 for puppies (any Labs under 6 months old when entering program)

 The adoption fees help us meet the boarding and veterinary expenses incurred by our non-profit organization, although our average expense per Lab is greater than the adoption donation.